SchlossLab/Sovacool_OptiFit_mSphere_2022/docs/paper.md

 generated from each of the three databases.
-When reference clustering with VSEARCH, processed datasets were clustered directly to the unprocessed Greengenes 97% OTU reference alignment, since this method is how VSEARCH is typically used by the QIIME2 software reference-based clustering ([7](#ref-noauthor_clustering_nodate), [18](#ref-bolyen_reproducible_2019)).
+When reference clustering with VSEARCH, processed datasets were clustered directly to the unprocessed Greengenes 97% OTU reference alignment, since this method is how VSEARCH is typically used by the QIIME2 software for reference-based clustering ([7](#ref-noauthor_clustering_nodate), [18](#ref-bolyen_reproducible_2019)).

 ### Split dataset clustering

-For each dataset, a fraction of the sequences was selected to be clustered *de novo* into reference OTUs with OptiClust.
-We used three methods for selecting the fraction of sequences to be used as the
-reference: a simple random sample, weighting sequences by relative abundance, and weighting by similarity to other sequences in the dataset.
-Dataset splitting was repeated with reference fractions ranging from 10% to 90% of the dataset and for 100 random seeds.
+For each dataset, half of the sequences were selected to be clustered *de novo* into reference OTUs with OptiClust.
+We used three methods for selecting the subset of sequences to be used as the reference: a simple random sample, weighting sequences by relative abundance, and weighting by similarity to other sequences in the dataset.
+Dataset splitting was repeated with 100 random seeds.
+With the simple random sampling method, dataset splitting was also repeated with reference fractions ranging from 10% to 90% of the dataset.
 For each dataset split, the remaining query sequences were clustered into the reference OTUs with OptiFit.

 ### Benchmarking